invertdna/Skagit_Salmon_eDNA/Documents/Protocols/qpcr_dilution_series.md

     - transfer 2 uL from tube 7 to THE TRASH!
 LEAVE IT PURE WATER.
   - aliquot of full strength template added to strip
   -

+2016-12-09:
+1. Get out three 8-strip tubes, or use three columns of a PCR plate
+2. Add 4.5 microliters of water to wells 2:8 of each column
+3. Add 5.0 microliters of DNA from sample ("Chinook3") to well 1.
+4. For wells 1 through 6 of each column:
+  - With a fresh tip, pipette to mix.
+  - Move 0.5 microliters from this well to the next
+  - pipette to mix, and discard tip.
+5. When you get to well 7, repeat above procedure but DO NOT add to the next well.
+Discard the 0.5 microliters with the tip.